Your No.1 Simple Guide about Medical Gases in Projects

 We are using the medical gas piping system (MGPS) to provide a safe, convenient, and cost-effective system.

-Plus is used for the provision of medical gases to the clinical and nursing staff at the point of use.
+Plus provides medical gases to the clinical and nursing staff at the point of use.

-MGPS reduces the problems associated with the use of gas cylinders such as safety, porterage, storage, and noise.
+MGPS reduces the problems associated with gas cylinders, such as safety, portability, storage, and noise.

-These are examples of the medical gas system can be found in projects:
+These are examples of medical gas systems that can be found in projects:

 2- Medical Vacuum or (MV).